sheltermanager/asm3/doc/manual/options.rst

   screens.
 The "View Roles" control allows a user to specify exactly which users can see the incident.

+* Remove the event management functionality from menus and screens: If your shelter does not hold events, setting this option will remove the systems event screens from the menu and adoption movement screen.

 * Remove the rota functionality from menus: Setting this option removes the staff rota from the menu and person screens.